-No. The objective of Coinbase Index Fund is to track Coinbase Index (Fixed Supply).
+No. The objective of Coinbase Index Fund is to match the composition of Coinbase Index.
 Unlike actively managed investment funds, the fund manager does not actively trade assets, or target a specific allocation for any asset.

-Coinbase Index Fund is operated by Coinbase Asset Management, Inc. and Coinbase Fund Manager, LLC, (together “CBAM”), affiliates of Coinbase, Inc.
+Coinbase Index Fund is operated by Coinbase Asset Management, Inc. and Coinbase Fund Manager, LLC (“CBAM”) which are affiliated entities of Coinbase, Inc.

-CBAM and Coinbase are dedicated to the principle that Coinbase Index Fund will be operated separately from GDAX to help ensure the integrity of trading on GDAX.
+Yes.
+CBAM and Coinbase are dedicated to the principle that Coinbase Index Fund will be operated separately from Coinbase to ensure the integrity of trading on Coinbase.

-Both CBAM and Coinbase have adopted policies and procedures intended to ensure that Coinbase Index Fund will be operated separately and that the fund will be treated no differently than any other GDAX client.
+Both CBAM and Coinbase have adopted policies and procedures intended to ensure that Coinbase Index Fund will be operated separately and that the fund will be treated no differently than any other customer of Coinbase.
 For example, these policies and procedures require that: